E.A.R.T.H. Force

 E.A.R.T.H.
 Force is an American action adventure television series starring Gil Gerard.
 The series aired 3 episodes on CBS from September 16 to September 29, 1990, before being canceled due to low ratings, as part of CBS' programming realignment that also involves the switch of The Flash, the delay of Sons and Daughters, and the hiatus of the sitcom Lenny.
-However all episodes (including the ones skipped by CBS) were aired by some non-English TV stations (like TVP in Poland as an example).
+However all episodes (including the ones skipped by CBS) were aired by some non-English TV stations (e.g., TVP in Poland).

 Premise

 The series is about an elite group, the Earth Alert Research Tactical Headquarters (E.A.R.T.H.), that was brought together by a dying millionaire to prevent environmental disasters around the world.